iamDead1ock/iamDead1ock.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Jiahao Ji"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third-year undergraduate student at the College of Information Science and Engineering at Northeastern University.
-My research interests include natural language processing and reinforcement learning.
+I am a junior student at the College Of Information Science and Engineering, Northeastern University..
+My research interests include natural language processing.